UO-Biostats/UO_ABS/pages/syllabus.md

 * Wilke, Claus O. *Fundamentals of Data Visualization.*.
 O'Reilly Publishers. (free [web version](https://serialmentor.com/dataviz/))
     How to think about visualization (with source code for plots available!).

-* Quinn, G. & M. Keough.
-2002. *Experimental Design and Data Analysis for Biologists.* Cambridge Univ.
-Press.
-    A very good overview of statistics: gives some more background and justification for the more "how to do it in R" focus of Logan.

 * Haddock, S. and C. Dunn.
 2011. *Practical Computing for Biologists.* Sinauer and Associates.